theupdateframework/specification/GOVERNANCE.md

 (2) TAP Editors.
 These minor changes do not require a contemplation period.

-__All major changes must be approved by at least two (2) other TAP editors, and merged no sooner than five (5) business days after submission__
+__All major changes must be approved by at least two (2) other TAP editors, and merged no sooner than one (1) week after submission__

 In order to ensure the security properties of TUF are maintained it is necessary to contemplate how any changes to the specification may affect those security properties.
-Therefore, all PRs containing non-minor changes will remain open for at least five (5) business days to allow all interested TAP Editors time to review the submission.
+Therefore, all PRs containing non-minor changes will remain open for at least one (1) week to allow all interested TAP Editors time to review the submission.

-A TAP editor may request longer to consider the changes, so long as that request is made within the initial five (5) business day contemplation period.
+A TAP editor may request longer to consider the changes, so long as that request is made within the initial one (1) week contemplation period.

 Non-minor changes to the specification require two (2) TAP editor approvals.